bdhave/vault4summon/readme.md

 `vault kv get -field=mysecretkeypath secret/name`

-This provider are 2 implemented formats for Variable ID:
+This provider has 2 implemented formats for Variable ID:

 * secret/name#mysecretkeypath as used
   by [AWS Secrets Manager provider](https://github.com/cyberark/summon-aws-secrets)